 We have considered the approach to the specification of computation in which term-level and proof-level abstractions are used to encode abstractions both of the static structure of expressions (e.g., using meta-level λ -abstractions to encode the input prefix in the π -calculus) and the dynamic structure of computation (e.g., name generation as eigenvariables).
-While this style of syntactic representation has been successfully used to enumerate judgments about operational semantics and to encode object-logic provability, proof level abstractions (eigenvariables) seem in-adequate when one wishes to reason about computation directly (as outlined in Section 1).
-Since this style of syntactic representation is best understood declaratively within proof theory, we have explored a simple mechanism within sequent calculus to expand the notion of abstraction in the building of proofs.
-Our approach to the ∇ quantifier is thus not an attempt at a new notions of "freshness" or a semantics for "name generation".
+While this style of syntactic representation has been successfully used to enumerate judgments about operational semantics and to encode object-logic provability, traditional proof-level abstractions (eigenvariables) seem inadequate when one wishes to reason about computation directly (as outlined in Section 1).
+We have explored a simple mechanism within sequent calculus to expand the notion of abstraction in the building of proofs.
+Our approach to the ∇ quantifier is thus not an attempt at a notion of name "freshness" or a semantics for "name generation".

 It is natural to ask about possible connections between the ∇ -quantifier and the new quantifier of Pitts and Gabbay [Gabbay and Pitts 2001; Pitts 2003].
 Both are self dual and both have similar sets of applications in mind.
-The focus on ∇ has been proof theoretical while the work on Pitts and Gabbay has been focused on model theory.
+The focus on ∇ has been proof theoretic while the work on Pitts and Gabbay has been model theoretic.
 More concretely, while ∇ neither implies nor is implied by \forall or \exists , the quantifier of Pitts and Gabbay is entailed by \forall and entails \exists .
+In Pitts and Gabbay, the domain of quantification is fixed to a certain denumerably infinite set of names, while the ∇ quantifier works at any type.
+In their recent paper [Gabbay and Cheney 2004], Gabbay and Cheney provide some initial connections between these two quantifiers.